evilusiany/Assignment3Otoklix/README.md

 # Assignment3Otoklix
-This repository contains of test script for Assignment 3 Otoklix Assignment #3
+This repository contains of test script for Assignment 3 Otoklix.
+I did scripting for this assignment using Selenium, Java, and TestNG.
+Assignment #3
 Please go to https://www.saucedemo.com and create automation test (using any automation tools) for journey order, here is the step
 1. Login